Today I’m sharing some hard-earned tips on how to help your teen be happy.

 I also bough Flea the de-stress set from NEOM, which includes a scent that can be applied to pulse points when you’re stressed, using essential oils to help teens feel calmer and happier.

-I often think that happiness comes from feeling purpose and part of something bigger.
+A really important way to help your teen be happy (or happier) is giving them the opportunity to have a broader purpose and feel part of something bigger.
 Getting teens involved in service to the community can also help to put some of those teen dramas and worries into perspective.

 I’m involved in the Scouts as an adult leader, and Flea always enjoys coming and helping at events for our Beaver Scouts.
 I also encourage her to get involved in our local beach clean-ups and fundraising projects at school.
 Last term, Flea was involved in helping out the school drama club with set painting.
 It’s a small thing, but every gesture gives kids opportunities to have purpose and to feel they’ve made a valued contribution to someone else.